Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference will help with slow load times on the bibliographic detail pages by limiting the number of items to display by default.
 If the biblio has more items than this, a link is displayed instead that allows the user to choose to display all items.

-`OPACMySummaryHTML <#OPACMySummaryHTML>`__
+.. _opacmysummaryhtml-label:

+OPACMySummaryHTML
 ''''''''''''''''''''''''''''''''''''''''''

 Asks: Include a "Links" column on the "my summary" tab when a user is